 4. Non-interventional treatment

-A patient should not be offered any form of compression hosiery for the treatment of varicose veins unless all the other forms of interventional treatment have become unsuitable.
+A patient should not be offered any form of compression hosiery for treating varicose veins unless all the other forms of interventional treatment have become unsuitable.
 Therefore, compression hosiery should never be used as a primary treatment for varicose veins.

 Management of varicose veins during pregnancy

-It is important to note the following points concerning treatment during pregnancy.
+It is essential to note the following points concerning treatment during pregnancy.

 - Interventional treatment should not be offered as a treatment for varicose veins unless it is an exceptional case.

-- Compression hosiery can be used for symptom relief of the swelling of legs associated with varicose veins.
+- Compression hosiery can be used to relieve the swelling of legs associated with varicose veins.

-This guidance represents the best practices in diagnosis, treatment, and management of varicose veins.
-It is meant to act as a guide to help health professionals make informed decisions on the treatment of the condition.
-Even though it recommends different actions, it should never override the doctor’s responsibility of making the most appropriate decisions based on the circumstances at hand after consulting with the patient.
-Moreover, health professionals are expected to serve all patients in good faith, devoid of discrimination.
+This guidance represents the best practices in diagnosing, treating, and managing varicose veins.
+It is meant to act as a guide to help health professionals make informed decisions on treating the condition.
+Even though it recommends different actions, it should never override the doctor’s responsibility of making the most appropriate decisions based on the circumstances after consulting with the patient.
+Moreover, health professionals must serve all patients in good faith, without discrimination.
 They should also foster good relations with patients for the smooth treatment and management of varicose veins.